plajjan/optimus-peer/README.md

 Now, a lot of the process of evaluating a potential peering partner towards your established policy can be done in an automated fashion and this is naturally what OP is all about.
-It will primarily assist in responding to incoming peeing requests but could also, with some input, assist in finding new peering partners and requesting peering with those partners.
+It will primarily assist in responding to incoming peering requests but could also, with some input, assist in finding new peering partners and requesting peering with those networks.

 Different networks apply different policies to peering, such as minimum amount of exchanged traffic, a minimum number of interconnects or similar.